 1 cup Swiss cheese/or Gruyere

 1/8 teaspoon Cayenne for ‘kick’ - optional

-Sauté onions in frying pan with a little olive oil until soft, translucent and slightly golden (don’t let them burn!)
+Sauté onions in frying pan with a little olive oil until soft, translucent and caramelized (don’t let them burn!)

 If you are using the mini tart cups, place shells on a baking pan and spoon about 2 teaspoons of the above mixture into each cup.
 Bake for only 20 minutes.

-Serve with Crackers if not using phyllo cups.
+Serve with Crackers or fresh baguette slices if not using phyllo cups.